robert-oleynik/AI4SE-Mutation-Testing/README.md

 generator configs.
 In addition to the LLM arguments these configs also contains the number of retries/repetitions a generator is supposed to do.
 Therefore, we provide following configs:

-- `single_result` Prompts the LLM for a single with a max of `4096` new tokens.
+- `multi_sample` prompts the LLM to return multiple return sequences with sampling enabled.
-- `multi_sample` Prompts the LLM to return multiple return sequences with sampling enabled.
+- `beam_search` prompts the LLM to return multiple return sequences with beam search and sampling enabled.
-- `beam_search` Prompts the LLM to return multiple return sequences with beam search and sampling enabled.
+- For each of the above, two additional configs with suffixes `_cold` and `_hold`, that set the temperature lower and higher, respectively.

 #### Generating Mutants